 Kerry had visited the Schoeneichs in Germany and realised that their system of training horses for straightness and equal kick of both hind legs would address all the patterns of muscular tension and hypertonicity he had been treating through acupuncture.
 That’s pretty impressive open mindedness!

-My heart and sympathy now reaches out to Kerry’s family and Christine his wife who so bravely nursed him, supported him, stood by him, motivated him and fought to keep him with us so he could bless the world of horses with his amazing skills and knowledge for as long as possible.
+My heart and sympathy still reaches out to Kerry’s family and Christine his wife who so bravely nursed him, supported him, stood by him, motivated him and fought to keep him with us so he could bless the world of horses with his amazing skills and knowledge for as long as possible.

 I’ll finish with tears in my eyes and say what I always said when I said goodbye to Kerry “Kerry I love you and thank you for everything”.